Wyrdgirn/D3DXScreenSelector/README.md

 This, in addition, allows you to set the swap effect with` --swapmode` and the number of backbuffers with` --d3dbuffercount`, ` --d3ddoublebuffer` and` --d3dtriplebuffer` (See [Usage](#usage) section for more info).
 Sorry, I don't know if it affects the game's performance (or the game itself) or not, I only know that changing the backbuffer crashes it with some --swapmode modes ^^;

-Only works with some fullscreen apps and games that use Direct3D9.
+Only works with Direct3D9 fullscreen apps and games.
+Doesn't work with Direct3D9Ex games for now, that's a WIP...

 Games tested: